53rd (Shropshire) Regiment of Foot: Napoleonic Wars

 In March 1793 the regiment embarked for Flanders for service in the French Revolutionary Wars.
 The regiment saw action at the Battle of Famars in May 1793, the Siege of Valenciennes in June 1793 and the Siege of Dunkirk in August 1793.
 It also took part in the Siege of Nieuwpoort in October 1793, the Siege of Landrecies in April 1794 and the Battle of Tournay in May 1794.
 The regiment returned to England in spring 1795 but then embarked for the West Indies in November 1795 where it took part in the capture of Saint Lucia in May 1796.
 It also helped suppress an insurrection by caribs on Saint Vincent in June 1796; expeditions to Trinidad and Puerto Rico followed in February 1797 and April 1797 respectively.
 The regiment returned home in 1802.

-A second battalion was raised in 1803 to increase the strength of the regiment.
+A second battalion was raised in 1803.
 The 1st battalion left for India in April 1805 where it undertook a punitive expedition to the Fortress of Callinger in Allahabad Province in February 1812.
 It also helped secure a pyrrhic victory at the Battle of Nalapani in October 1814 during the Anglo-Nepalese War.
 The 1st battalion also took part in engagements against Pindari forces in 1817 during the Third Anglo-Maratha War and did not return home until July 1823.

 Meanwhile, the 2nd battalion embarked for Portugal for service in the Peninsular War in March 1809.
 It took part in the Second Battle of Porto in May 1809 and the Battle of Talavera in July 1809 before falling back to the Lines of Torres Vedras.
 It then fought at the Blockade of Almeida in April 1811, the Battle of Fuentes de Oñoro in May 1811 and the Battle of Almaraz in May 1812 as well as the Battle of Salamanca in July 1812, the Siege of Burgos in September 1812 and the Battle of Vitoria in June 1813.
 The battalion then pursued the French Army into France and fought at the Battle of the Pyrenees in July 1813, the Siege of San Sebastián in autumn 1813 and the Battle of Nivelle in November 1813 as well as the Battle of Toulouse in April 1814.
 The battalion returned home in July 1814.
-In August 1815 the 2nd battalion accompanied Napoleon into his exile on the island of Saint Helena.
-It returned home in September 1817 and was disbanded at Canterbury in October 1817.
+In August 1815 the 2nd battalion accompanied Napoleon into his exile on the island of Saint Helena.Cannon, p.
+55 It returned home in September 1817 and was disbanded at Canterbury in October 1817.